sanand0/til/llms.md

 ## Jun 2025

 - 30 Jun 2025. ⭐ When bringing in humans-in-the-loop, applications must make it easier to _review_ and to _edit_ the work.
 - 27 Jun 2025.
-Gemini CLI has a generous free tier and uses Bootstrap over Tailwind [Ref](https://bsky.app/profile/simonwillison.net/post/3lsh6mtrw2k2u)
+Gemini CLI has a generous free tier and uses Bootstrap over Tailwind [Ref](https://bsky.app/profile/simonwillison.net/post/3lsh6mtrw2k2u) #ai-coding
 - 27 Jun 2025.
 Cloudflare has a native agents SDK that looks good, especially for CloudFlare users.
 [Ref](https://blog.cloudflare.com/building-agents-with-openai-and-cloudflares-agents-sdk/)
 - 26 Jun 2025.
 There are several [brands with recognizable chart style guides](https://chatgpt.com/share/685e162e-6c78-800c-8d43-1c5d5367eaa7).
 It's possible to generate style guides for these from the charts, but applying them via matplotlib is almost #impossible today.
 [ChatGPT](https://chatgpt.com/share/685e1648-c9fc-800c-b35d-2dd6ed61c934)
 - 25 Jun 2025. ⭐ Vertical AI is a moat against AGI.
 Specialization reduces hallucinations.
 Custom workflows and regulations are sticky and defensible.
 We need to start selling to users, not IT, though.
 [Ref](https://mtrajan.substack.com/p/vertical-ai-just-got-more-urgent)
 - 25 Jun 2025.
 When AI automates a task, the bottleneck shifts.
 AI process re-design is about reworking the process around the new bottleneck, and iterating quickly.
   - With coding, it's testing, reviewing, deploying, use-case identification.
-- 25 Jun 2025. `uvx git-smart-squash` re-organizes haphazard commits using LLMs. [git-smart-squash](https://github.com/edverma/git-smart-squash)
+- 25 Jun 2025. `uvx git-smart-squash` re-organizes haphazard commits using LLMs. [git-smart-squash](https://github.com/edverma/git-smart-squash) #ai-coding
 - 25 Jun 2025.
 GitHub offers a [free Docker container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 [Simon Willison](https://til.simonwillison.net/github/container-registry)
 - 25 Jun 2025.
 There are three major areas where humans either are, or will soon be, more necessary than ever: trust, integration and taste -- [NYT](https://www.nytimes.com/2025/06/17/magazine/ai-new-jobs.html).
 [Anil](https://mvark.blogspot.com/2025/06/this-week-i-learned-week-25-2025.html).
 To deal with this:
   - Learn things that might grow in importance, like: